SandeR2012/explore-flask/chapters/blueprints.md

 ### Step 3: Cut the crap

-Now we can go into each blueprint and remove the views, static files and templates that don’t apply to that blueprint.
+Now we can go into each blueprint and remove the views, static files and templates that don't apply to that blueprint.
 How you go about this step largely depends on how your app was organized to begin with.

 The end result should be that each blueprint has a _views.py_ file with all of the views for that blueprint.
 No two blueprints should define a view for the same route.
 Each _templates/_ directory should only include the templates for the views in that blueprint.
 Each _static/_ directory should only include the static files that should be exposed by that blueprint.